 What are the 9 Principles of Journalism?

-What are the 9 Principles of Journalism - Journalism is considered the fourth pillar of democracy.
-Time and again, it has played a pivotal role in ensuring that the truth is kept in front of the audience, and it has ensured that people talk facts and fake news is busted.
-To ensure credibility, responsibility and ethics in journalism, people in the profession are guided by broadly 9 principles.
-In this article, we will list these 9 principles of journalism that will help students who aspire to build a career in journalism to do their jobs in the best way possible.
-Let's get into it.
+Journalism is the fourth pillar of democracy.
+It plays an important role in ensuring that truth is presented in front of audience, people talk about facts, and fake news is removed.
+To ensure credibility, responsibility, and ethics in journalism, there are 9 principles that a journalist must keep in mind.
+Check out this article to know about 9 principles of journalism that will help students build a career in journalism and do their jobs better.

 Also read: